 You may miss up to one week of class without penalty.
-Please let me know you cannot attend class prior to the class meeting.
-Every subsequent unexcused absence will result in a deduction of participation points.
-More than 4 unexcused absences (two weeks of the course) will negatively impact your grade.
+Please let me know if you cannot attend class prior to the class meeting.
+Every subsequent unexcused absence will result in a reduction of participation points.
+More than 4 unexcused absences (two weeks of the course) will negatively impact on your grade.
 More than 5 unexcused absences put students in danger of failing.

 Missing a Presentation: Presentation days are scheduled in advance, so each student is prepared.
 While illnesses happen, there is not a lot of wiggle-room if a student misses his/her presentation.
-If you are ill, please let Dr. Livingstone know as soon as possible so she can try to reschedule you with another student.
+If you are ill, please let Dr. Gorelick know as soon as possible so she can try to reschedule you.
 Please make every effort to be ready for your scheduled presentations.
-Please consider helping a classmate out if you by having your work ready in advance.
+Please consider helping a classmate out by having your work ready in advance so you can present early if someone else must miss due to illness.